kaansoral/adventureland/README.md

 * `G.version`
     - Stores the current Game version
 * `G.character.items`
-    - Stores all items in the game and there Attributes
+    - Stores all items in the game and there attributes
 * `G.levels`
     - Stores the xp needed to get from one level to the next
 * `G.classes`